 Under 12s go free (up to four per parent or guardian) and family tickets are available (two adults and two children 12–18 years) – see individual exhibitions for more information.

 Visitors with a disability pay a concessionary rate, and carers' entrance is free.

 There are no family programmes running at the moment.
 This is so we can follow social distancing measures safely.

 Yes, as always, we welcome visitors with young children and buggies to come and enjoy the galleries.

 Our cloakroom is currently closed so you will not be able to leave it there.

 All cloakrooms are currently closed.
 Please try and avoid bringing bulky coats and bags to the galleries.
 Bags and other items over cabin bag size are not permitted at all.
 Lockers are not currently in use.

-We are ready for you and your kids.
-Our cloakroom has free buggy parking on Level 0, Boiler House.
-You can breastfeed wherever you feel comfortable, for privacy head to the baby-changing facilities which are also located on the Level 0, Boiler House.
-Complete your trip to the Turbine Hall shop to pick up pocket money gifts.
+You can breastfeed wherever you feel comfortable, for privacy head to the baby-changing facilities which are located on the Level 0, Natalie Bell Building.

 The Baby Care Room is located on Level 0 Natalie Bell Building.
 Additional nappy-changing facilities are available in all toilets on each floor.